-- help given by family and friends, for example help with shopping; - activities or services which you arrange yourself, for example lunch clubs or help with housework; - services provided or arranged by the Council or other organisations, for example someone coming in to help you get dressed each day; and - support for people caring for another adult.
+- Help given by family and friends, for example help with shopping. - Activities or services which you can arrange yourself, for example lunch clubs or help with housework. - Services provided or arranged by the Council or other organisations, for example someone coming in to help you get dressed each day. - Support for people caring for another adult.

 Care and support can often be arranged by yourself, giving you choice and control over the type of services which will help with your needs.
-Our service directory www.peoplesinfonet.org.uk (or google 'Redcar pin') has information on a wide range of services including social activities, help to stay in your own home, housing and care home contacts.
+Our website Adult social care | Redcar and Cleveland (redcar-cleveland.gov.uk). has information on a wide range of services including social activities, help to stay in your own home, housing, and care home contacts.

-What is Adult Social Care?
+3. What is Adult Social Care?